Choosing the right optimization KPI for your A/B tests

 By addressing some common A/B testing pitfalls and introducing more reliable approaches to measuring the efficacy of your experiences, you can be sure to optimize for success.

-For data-driven marketers looking to improve their site’s user experience, A/B testing is one pillar of optimization used to help increase conversion rates.
+For data-driven marketers looking to improve their site’s user experience, A/B testing is one pillar of experience optimization used to help increase conversion rates.
 Relied on as a way to experiment with large and small changes before going “all in,” it is an important tool for deciding what experiences get applied to all users.

 Therefore, not analyzing the results properly could mean the difference between potentially massive uplifts and diminishing returns.